Q: Why should I buy a salvage motorcycle?

 The first great incentive for buying a salvage (damaged) motorcycle is the cost savings.
 You can easily save thousands of dollars by fixing the bike.
 The parts will cost so much less than buying a new or undamaged bike.

-But before you jump the gun and buy salvage, you must know a few things...
+But before you jump the gun and buy salvage, you need to know a few things.

 Do you plan to register and ride the bike in your state?